 It helps you to involve all of the decision makers (VP’s included) to critically assess the viable options and make them committed to the process and strategy.

-Reverse engineering helps identifying the “nice to have conditions” vs. must have conditions and finding an answer to: what would have to be true instead of what is true.
+Reverse engineering helps identify the “nice to have conditions” vs. must have conditions and to find an answer to: what would have to be true instead of what is true.
 This question helps you to focus on analyzing things that really matter.

 Since testing is often the most time-consuming and expensive part of developing a strategy, the fewer tests you need to make, the better.
 Use reverse engineering to pinpoint only what you really need to know.